rplankenhorn/rails-on-tap/KEGBOARD_CONFIG.md

 ## Overview

-Ruby On Tap now includes a flexible hardware configuration system that allows you to connect flow meters and sensors via different methods.
+Rails on Tap now includes a flexible hardware configuration system that allows you to connect flow meters and sensors via different methods.
 Currently, MQTT is fully supported (perfect for ESP32 boards), with Serial/USB support coming soon.

 ## Features